+- 3.2.6.2 If the question sample(s) contain more than two peaks at the same locus, then the results may indicate a mixture.
+NOTE: If three peaks are observed at only one locus, then there may not be a mixture; the individual contributor may have a triallelic pattern at that locus.
+Both sample and standard should express the tri-allelic pattern in cases of a MATCH. - 3.2.6.3 Failure of any loci to amplify for a multiplex STR system will not preclude the analysts from reporting those loci that are present, even if only one locus amplifies. - 3.2.6.4 Samples that are overblown may need to be re-run with a lower amount of amplified product (a dilution) or re-amplified using a lower DNA template, depending on the overall quality of the electropherogram. - 3.2.6.5 It is permissible to combine results from different injections (including dilutions) of the same sample when determining a final DNA profile. - 3.3.
+Artifacts: The PCR process produces artifacts that are known and well characterized.
+All by-products of PCR and/or capillary electrophoresis will be labeled on the electropherograms as an "artifact" in the case notes.

+3.3.1 Stutter

-- 3.2.6.3 Failure of any loci to amplify for a multiplex STR system will not preclude the analysts from reporting those loci that are present, even if only one locus amplifies. - 3.2.6.4 Samples that are overblown may need to be re-run with a lower amount of amplified product (a dilution) or re-amplified using a lower DNA template, depending on the overall quality of the electropherogram. - 3.2.6.5 It is permissible to combine results from different injections (including dilutions) of the same sample when determining a final DNA profile. - 3.3 Artifacts: The PCR process produces artifacts that are known and well characterized.
-The following artifacts should be appropriately labeled on the electropherograms in the case notes. - 3.3.1 Stutter - 3.3.1.1 The STR results should not be considered to be inconclusive if stutter peaks are present in single source samples.
-Care must be taken when interpreting samples where mixtures are present in regards to peaks in the stutter position. - 3.3.1.2 The GeneMapperJ ID software from ABI contains designated cutoff for peaks in stutter positions and will be used for designating stutter.
-Based upon analyst discretion, a minor peak in the stutter position that is called by the GeneMapperJ ID software may be disregarded as stutter if the peak in question is 1) not in a mixed sample and 2) when compared to the predominant sister allele, it is close to the percent stutter cutoff for that particular locus.
+- 3.3.1.1 The STR results should not be considered to be inconclusive if stutter peaks are present in single source samples.
+Care must be taken when interpreting samples where mixtures are present in regards to peaks in the stutter position. - 3.3.1.2 The GeneMapperTM ID software from ABI contains designated cutoff for peaks in stutter positions and will be used for designating stutter.
+Based upon analyst discretion, a minor peak in the stutter position that is called by the GeneMapperTM ID software may be disregarded as stutter if the peak in question is 1) not in a mixed sample and 2) when compared to the predominant sister allele, it is close to the percent stutter cutoff for that particular locus.
 If a mixture is observed, then great care must be used in interpreting weaker peaks in the stutter position.